 Media Situation - Balkanmedia

-Media that are financed from the state budget are subject of government influence.
+Media that are financed from the state budget are subject to government influence.
 In theory, all commercial media in Montenegro should be independent, but since Montenegro is a small market, commercial media often carry out PR projects for the government, thus becoming susceptible to government influence.
 Yet, these are problems faced by all the former Yugoslav republics, and Montenegro is not different in this aspect.
 The Public Procurement Law reduced government influence to some extent.
 However, the economic market in Montenegro is getting more liberal due to European legislation (which is adopted by Montenegro on the road to EU membership).
-Moreover, Montenegro still hasn’t dealt with problems of media freedom, media ownership and the great number of media titles in comparison to the very small market.
+Moreover, Montenegro is still dealing with problems of media freedom, media ownership and the great number of media titles in comparison to the very small market.

 - Agencija za elektronske medije Crne Gore/ Agency for electronic media